canalplus/rx-player/doc/api/Miscellaneous/Debug_Element.md

     - **vt**: _Video tracks_.
 List of the video tracks' `id` property.
 The line begins with a number indicating the number of available video tracks, followed by `:`, followed by each video track's id separated by a space.
 The current video track is prepended by a `*` character.
     - **at**: _Audio tracks_.
 List of the audio tracks' `id` property.
 The line begins with a number indicating the number of available audio tracks, followed by `:`, followed by each audio track's id separated by a space.
 The current audio track is prepended by a `*` character.
     - **tt**: _Text tracks_.
 List of the text tracks' `id` property.
 The line begins with a number indicating the number of available text tracks, followed by `:`, followed by each text track's id separated by a space.
 The current text track is prepended by a `*` character.
     - **vb**: _Video Bitrates_.
 The available video bitrates in the current video track, separated by a space.
+      Each bitrate value can optionally be followed by an "`U!`", in which case the codec of the corresponding Representation is unsupported, and/or be followed by an "`E!`", in which case it is undecipherable currently.
+      In both of those cases the corresponding video Representation won't be played by the RxPlayer.
     - **ab**: _Audio Bitrates_.
 The available audio bitrates in the current audio track, separated by a space.
+      Each bitrate value can optionally be followed by an "`U!`", in which case the codec of the corresponding Representation is unsupported, and/or be followed by an "`E!`", in which case it is undecipherable currently.
+      In both of those cases the corresponding audio Representation won't be played by the RxPlayer.

   - Buffer information
     - **vbuf**: _Graphical representation of the video buffer_.
 The red rectangle indicates the current position, the different colors indicate different video qualities in the buffer.